nolanking90/texlab/crates/formatter/README.md

 cargo build
 ```

-Set the texlab setting `texlab.latexFormatter = 'texlab'` in your editor's
+Set the TexLab setting `texlab.latexFormatter = 'texlab'` in your editor's
 configuration.

 The following is an example configuration for Neovim using the `lsp-config`